chun-wen/movie-searching/README.md

 - search movies
 - show discover movies
 - bookmark your movies list
-- pick up random movie when you do not have idea what
+- pick up random movie when you do not have idea
 - show all your collection list

 ## Link